 - Place a heaping forkful of chunky salsa into the bottom of each muffin tin.
 Crack an egg over top of each one.
 Sprinkle with salt and pepper.
 Then use a fork to break open the yolk and gently mix the salsa and egg together.
 We want more of a marbled look rather than a full on scramble.

-- Top with Parmesan cheese, bake for about 20 minutes.
+- Top with Parmesan cheese and bake for about 20 minutes.

-- Once done, run a spoon or dinner knife around the edges to scoop the egg cups out of the muffin tin.
+- Once cooked, run a dinner knife around the edges to scoop the egg cups out of the muffin tin.

-- Store for up to 3 days in the fridge in an airtight container or for a few weeks in the freezer.
+- Store for up to three days in the fridge in an airtight container or for a few weeks in the freezer.
 To reheat, microwave for about 30 seconds.